-Executive directors, including those who are concurrent officers of the RCBC group, do not receive any per diem for attendance in board meetings and board committee meetings.
-Nonexecutive directors receive a per diem of ₱20,000 for attendance in board meetings and/or board committee meetings.
+Executive and non-executive directors, who are concurrent officers of the RCBC group, do not receive any per diem for attendance in board meetings and board committee meetings.
+Independent directors receive a per diem of ₱30,000 and P20,000 for attendance in board meetings and board committee meetings, respectively.